 PERFORMAN ICE INDICATOR OBJECTIVE MEANS OF VERIFICATION QET Outstanding (5) Very Satisfactory (4) Satisfactory (3) Unsatisfactory (2) Poor (1) 12.
 Worked collaboratively with colleagues to analyze and utilize assessment data to modify practices and programs to further support learner progress and achievement Accomplished LAC plan anchored with the school LAC plan (Annex 1 of DO 35, s.
-2016) to analyze and utilize assessment data to modify practice and/or program to further support learner progress and achievement with any 1 used in the implementation of the LAC plan minutes of LAC session on the analysis of assessment data to modify teaching practices and programs any proof of collaborative review of learner assessment data lesson plan a lesson script for TV- or radio-based instruction with annotations or highlighting utilization of available assessment data (e.g., PISA, TIMMS, other open access) in modifying practices and programs to further support learner any proof of collaborative review of intervention materials developed for remediation / enhancement others (Please specify and provide annotations) Quality Evaluated activities with colleagues by looking for key success indicators (p.
+2016) to analyze and utilize assessment data to modify practice and/or program to further support learner progress and achievement with any 1 used in the implementation of the LAC plan • minutes of LAC session on the analysis of assessment data to modify teaching practices and programs • any proof of collaborative review of learner assessment data • lesson plan with accomplished part VI: Reflection and Index of Mastery o test item analysis o list of identified least mastered skills based on frequency of errors / correct responses o intervention / remediation / enhancement / enrichment plan • any proof of collaborative review of intervention materials developed for remediation / enhancement • accomplishment report of intervention / remediation / enhancement / enrichment activities (e.g., remedial sessions, Summer Reading Camp, Phil-IRI-based program) • others (Please specify and provide annotations) Quality Evaluated activities with colleagues by looking for key success indicators (p.
 14, DO 35, s.
-2016) as shown in the submitted learning material Implemented activities with colleagues to address the use of assessment data to modify practices and/or programs as shown in the submitted learning material Explored interventions with colleagues to address utilization of assessment data which could be in the form of learning materials, instructional materials, equipment, strategies in teaching, modality in teaching, program, etc. (p.
+2016) as evidenced by the submitted MOV Implemented activities with colleagues to address the use of assessment data to modify practices and/or programs as evidenced by the submitted MOV interventions with colleagues to address utilization of assessment data which could be in the form of learning materials, instructional materials, equipment, strategies in teaching, modality in teaching, program, etc. (p.
 9, DO 35, s.
-2016) as shown in the submitted learning material Planned activities with colleagues to address the use of assessment data to modify practices and/or programs as shown in the submitted learning material No acceptable evidence was shown
+2016) as evidenced by the submitted MOV Planned activities with colleagues to address the use of assessment data to modify practices and/or programs as evidenced by the submitted MOV No acceptable evidence was shown